Policy on Tenure and Promotion Standards and Procedures

 - A reflective statement by the candidate summarizing the candidate's past accomplishments and future plans in the areas of a) teaching, b) research or artistic accomplishments, and c) University and professional service.
 The dossier transmitted to the Provost's office should include the supporting documentation used in the departmental and school level review process.

 - A detailed letter addressed to the Dean, and/or Promotions and Tenure Committee as appropriate, from the candidate's department or program.
 This letter should include a thorough discussion of the candidate's performance as a teacher and as a scholar or artist/performer.
 Discussion of the candidate's University service and citizenship also should be included.
 This letter should discuss both the candidate's strengths and weaknesses.
-Comparisons between the candidate and an identified national benchmark cohort of other scholars of similar rank can be made but are not required.
-These benchmark persons should be identified with programs ranking among the very best nationally in the discipline.
+Comparisons between the candidate and an identified benchmark cohort of other scholars of similar rank is not required.
+In cases where a benchmark cohort is used by the department or the Dean, tthese benchmark persons should be identified with programs ranking among the very best in the discipline.
+The department or the Dean, whomever utilizes a benchmark cohort, will include an explanation justifying the choice of each person included in the cohort.
 Information on teaching should compare the candidate to the overall teaching performance in the department.

-- A minimum of five, but generally eight or more, substantive letters from outside the University assessing the candidate.
-These letters should come from knowledgeable full professors or at least tenured faculty members at institutions whose program in the discipline ranks among the very best nationally.
-The outside referees should include individuals from among those identified by the candidate and by the Department or Program Chair, the Promotions and Tenure Committee, or the Dean.
-In some of our schools, some of the external letters will be obtained by the candidate's department or program.
-Some of the letters could be obtained in confidence either by a committee beyond the department whose function is to advise the Dean, or directly by the Dean.
+- A minimum of five, but generally eight or more, substantive letters from outside the University assessing the candidate should be included in the tenure package.
+These letters should come from knowledgeable full professors or at least tenured faculty members at institutions whose program in the discipline ranks among the very best.
+The external letters or a list of names will be obtained by the candidate's department or program.
+In some schools letters are obtained in confidence either by a committee beyond the department whose function is to advise the Dean, or directly by the Dean.
+Whomever is soliciting external letters should use the standard paragraph about time in rank and comparison cohorts when inviting outside referees.
+Solicitors of outside letters also assume the responsibility of creating a document with short biographies of each letter writer and a clear explanation of their appropriateness as referees.

 - There should be a short summary of the discussion of the Promotions and Tenure Committee that provides an explanation for its vote.